okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/sign-your-own-saml-csr/main/index.md

 To share the certificate that you created across multiple apps, clone it with the [Apps API](/docs/reference/api/apps/#clone-application-key-credential) by using the key `id` that you generated.

-To share the certificate that you created across multiple IdPs, clone it with the [IdPs API](#top) by using the key `id` that you generated.
+To share the certificate that you created across multiple IdPs, clone it with the [IdPs API](/docs/reference/api/idps/) by using the key `id` that you generated.

-Be sure to clone the certificate to every app or IdP that you want to share it with.
-After it is cloned, you need to [update the key credential](#update-the-key-credential) for the target app.
+Ensure that you clone the certificate to every app or IdP that you want to share it with.
+After the certificate is cloned, you need to [update the key credential](#update-the-key-credential) for the target app.

 If the certificate that you cloned from changes, you must repeat the cloning operation for each app or IdP.